Close

 Comprehensive Guidance for Every Traveler

 This authoritative guide provides essential insights into Norway's visa categories, eligibility requirements, and application procedures.
-From short-term Schengen visas to long-term residence permits, we deliver practical expertise that ensures your Norwegian adventure begins smoothly and compliantly.
+From Schengen short-stay visas allowing travel to all 27 Schengen countries for up to 90 days within a 180-day period to long-term residence permits, we deliver practical expertise that ensures your Norwegian adventure begins smoothly and compliantly.
+Norway is introducing stricter requirements for immigrants in 2026, particularly regarding financial requirements and language levels, requiring applicants to pass exams, earn higher incomes, and join the workforce more quickly.

 02